xingweitian/fund-my-watcard/README.md

 watcard --fund 10
 ```

-## TODO
+## plan

 - Docker support
-- Check the balance automatically
+- Check the balance and fund automatically
 - More robust